-A number of the policies within the Proposed Submission Local Plan are 10.5 expected to lead to significant positive effects on the objective to stimulate regeneration that maximises benefits for the most deprived areas and to ensure equitable outcomes for all, particularly those at risk of experiencing discrimination, poverty and social exclusion.
+10.5 A number of the policies within the Local Plan are expected to lead to significant positive effects on the objective to stimulate regeneration that maximises benefits for the most deprived areas and to ensure equitable outcomes for all, particularly those at risk of experiencing discrimination, poverty and social exclusion.
 Polices that seek to address housing needs and provide a mix of housing types, sizes and tenures will help to create diverse communities and address the needs of all social groups.
 Policies that seek to provide for every day needs, such as LP12 (Infrastructure to Support Growth) and LP15 (Community Facilities) should have positive impacts on facilitating social interactions and civic participation.
 Policies that seek to stimulate regeneration (LP35, LP41 and LP45) should help reduce deprivation, create communities where people feel safe and help people feel positive about the area they live in.
-A cumulative significant positive effect is therefore likely against this objective as a result of the Proposed Submission Local Plan.
+A cumulative significant positive effect is therefore likely against this objective.